Carlos R. Imperial

-Early life and career
+Early life and education

 Carlos Imperial was born in Sagpon, Daraga, Albay.
 His father, Domingo Imperial, became a senator during the American and Commonwealth period.
 Carlos Imperial finished his elementary and secondary education at Ateneo de Manila University with the degree of Bachelor of Literature in 1951.
 He took law at the same university where in 1956, he successfully passed the bar examination obtaining the third highest score with a rating of 89.45%.
 He went on to earn his Master of Law at Harvard University in the United States.

 Political career

-His political career started when he was elected as the barrio captain of Sagpon, Daraga, Albay in 1963 up to the time he ran for Congress.
-He became the President of the Association of Barrio Councils of Daraga since 1963.
+His political career started when he was elected as the barrio captain of Sagpon in 1963 up to the time he ran for Congress.
+He became the President of the Association of Barrio Councils of Daraga in 1963.

-In 1965, Imperial ran successfully for representative of Albay's 2nd District under the banner of the Nacionalista Party of Senate President Ferdinand Marcos; Imperial was re-elected in 1969.
+In 1965, Imperial ran successfully for representative of Albay 2nd District under the banner of the Nacionalista Party of Senate President Ferdinand Marcos; Imperial was re-elected in 1969.
 He ran for membership of the Interim Batasang Pambansa representing Region V under the banner of the administration party, the Kilusang Bagong Lipunan, and won.
 He ran and won as representative of Albay's 2nd district as an Independent Politician in 1987.
-After his tenure in office, his wife, the late Norma B. Imperial, served as representative of the same district.
+After his tenure in office, his wife, Norma Imperial, served as representative of the same district.
 Imperial ran and won again in 2001 and 2004.
 He lost to Al Francis Bichara during the 2007 election.